Ready for discharge?

 - a general loss of quality of life.

-The hospital suffers.
-Often hospitals are penalised for allowing or, more accurately, experiencing delays in transfer to another care provider or home.
-This punishment of the hospital leads to stress on the relationship between the hospital and other organisations, a relationship that needs to be good to achieve good patient care.
-In the UK, the connection with Social Workers and social services is often poor secondary to the joint problem of patients waiting in the hospital.
-Government policies and the contractual obligations imposed by commissioners exacerbate these consequences; the policies and contractual penalties do not help because they blame the hospital when the system is to blame.
+In the UK, the connection between Social Workers and social services is often weak, secondary to the joint problem of patients waiting in the hospital.
+Government policies and the contractual obligations imposed by commissioners exacerbate these consequences; the policies and contractual penalties do not help because they blame and punish the hospital when the system is to blame.

 Last, the community suffers, especially other patients.
 Hospitals work to their capacity.
-The UK has one of the lowest numbers of beds in developed countries and, as has been evident in the last two years, sustained lack of adequate funding has left no capacity to manage any stress on the system.
+The UK has one of the lowest numbers of beds in developed countries, and, as has been evident in the last two years, a sustained lack of adequate funding has left no capacity to manage any stress on the system.
 Delayed discharges stress the system, and other patients needing hospital care, both acute and elective, either fail to receive it or only do so after a delay.

-A systematic review of qualitative studies examining the experiences of elderly patients who had been discharged home. (here) The goal was to identify their experience of adapting to living back at home after hospital admission.
-They identified four overarching themes:
+I will discuss a few studies investigating the transfer (discharge) process.
+A systematic review of qualitative studies examined the experiences of elderly patients who had been discharged home (here).
+The goal was to identify their experiences of adapting to living back at home after hospital admission.

 - The patient’s dependence upon informal care.
-This mainly concerned a realisation that the transfer only succeeded because family and friends gave much vital support across all spheres.
+This mainly concerned a realisation that the transfer only succeeded because family and friends gave vital support across all spheres.
 Some patients felt guilty about this.

 The focus groups involving healthcare professionals identified a host of criteria which the authors subsumed into four categories, three of which related to the patient and the last concerning organisational matters: